Politics and Philosophy BA

 -

-This module investigates the ethics of political leadership via an engagement with the western tradition of political thought and contemporary analytical political theory.
-Its overall objective is to enable students to analyse and evaluate normative arguments on the significance and function of political leaders in contemporary politics.
-The module examines competing theories of leadership in their historical and intellectual contexts and a number of issues of contemporary ethical significance, including the problem of 'dirty hands', the nature of political integrity, and the ethics of political compromise.
-The approach is theoretical and philosophical and examples of political leaders will be used to highlight strengths and weaknesses of competing theories of leadership, and to emphasise their ideological assumptions and implications.
+To answer these questions, you will analyse and evaluate normative arguments on the significance and function of political leaders in contemporary politics.
+You will also examine competing theories of leadership in their historical and intellectual context.
+This module will encourage you to take a theoretical approach, using examples of political leaders to highlight strengths and weaknesses of competing theories of leadership, and to emphasise their ideological assumptions and implications. - Understanding Elections

 -